Mando-coder/machine-learning/src/notes/Logistic Regression.md

 </p>

-Allowing the cost function $J$ to be the natural log of the negative likelihood $\mathcal{L}$ allows the multiplication terms to be turned into summation terms.
+As the binary logistic regression function is based on probabilities, the the cost function $J$ will depend on the maximum likelihood $\mathcal{L}$.
+However, the likelihood is a series of products, while the gradient descent method works best with a cost function in the form of a linear summation.
+Taking the natural log of a product is equivalent to the summation of the natural logs of those same terms.

 $$ \ln(a\cdot b) = \ln (a) + \ln(b)$$

 $$ \prod \hat p_{y=1}(X)  = \sum \ln (\hat p_{y=1}(X)) $$

-The gradient descent method minimizes the cost function J (as the name suggests), so the negative natural log of the likelihood L is taken.
+Allowing the cost function $J$ to be the natural log of the negative likelihood $\mathcal{L}$ allows the multiplication terms to be turned into summation terms.
+The gradient descent method minimizes the cost function $J$ (as the name suggests), hence the *negative* natural log of the likelihood L is taken.

 $$ J(\beta) = -\ln(\mathcal{L})$$
 $$ J(\beta) = - (\sum \ln (\hat p_{y=1}(X)) + \sum \ln (1 - \hat p_{y=0}(X))$$